pulsar-edit/ppm/docs/bumping-the-node-version.md

 This will construct the correct URLs, download these files to `spec/fixtures/node-dist` under the names that the specs expect, and finally update `spec/config.json` once the downloads are finished.

-As the script reminds you, you should also download the `.tar.gz` file inside `spec/fixtures/node-dist` corresponding to the previous Electron version.
+As the script reminds you, you should also delete the `.tar.gz` file inside `spec/fixtures/node-dist` corresponding to the previous Electron version.

 ## Run the specs